snowbike/physics/README.md

 It seems that files created within jupyterlite aren't copied out into the github hierarchy?
 Perhaps it takes some time to copy over / propagate?

 I imagine I'll have to get LaTeX sorted here - hopefully that isn't too bad.
 And can I use emacs as the editor in github? browser based emacs so I'm not machine-dependent?
 Hmm.
 Another adventure.
+Looks like Math Jax 2 https://jupyterlite.readthedocs.io/en/latest/howto/configure/latex.html